Difference between PostgreSQL Database vs schema

 9. | Syntax to drop a database in PostgreSQL is:

-where, db_name is the name of the database dropped by the superuser or database owner. |
+where, db_name is the database name-dropped by the superuser or database owner. |

 Syntax to drop a schema in PostgreSQL is:

 where, schema_name is the name of the schema to be deleted.
-CASCADE: It will automatically drop all the objects of the schema like functions, tables, etc. RESTRICT: It will refuse to drop the schema if it contains any objects like tables, functions, etc. By default, RESTRICT is set. |
+CASCADE: It will automatically drop all the objects of the schema, like functions, tables, etc. RESTRICT: It will refuse to drop the schema if it contains objects like tables, functions, etc. By default, RESTRICT is set. |

 Key Differences of PostgreSQL Database vs schema

 5. As we have already said, the database contains all the schemas and the logs, and Schema contains all the tables, fields, indexes, etc. So the programmer can not create two tables with the same name in one schema.
 Though, it can be done in two different schemas.
-But it is possible that the user creates 2 tables with the same name in the two different databases.
-As both the databases are independent and not related to each other.
+But it is possible that the user creates 2 tables with the same name in two different databases.
+As both databases are independent and not related to each other.

 Conclusion